You’ve been diagnosed with an autoimmune disease, now what?

 • Eat fish or take a quality fish-oil supplement from vendors that test for mercury and other contaminants.

-• Eat eggs from pastured animals only, enjoy avocados, nuts, and non-grain seeds.
+• Eat eggs from pastured birds only, enjoy avocados, nuts, and non-grain seeds.

 • Worried about budget?
 It costs less to prepare foods at home from raw ingredients.
 Not everything has to be organic.
-Meats, fish, and eggs should be extremely high quality as their fats accumulate hormones and toxic chemicals.
+Meats, fish, and eggs should be extremely high quality meaning wild caught fish and game, grass fed animals, pasture raised hens, as their body fats accumulate hormones and toxic chemicals (as do ours).
 Grab organic fruits but save on vegetables by using the Environmental Working Group’s Clean 15 / Dirty dozen lists.

 • Time constraints?
 Make enough for lunch or to freeze for another day.
 Use those “rainy days” to prep and make ahead.